oceanprotocol-archive/tech-spikes-2017-to-2019/17-permissionless-incentive/README.md

 ### 3.3.2 Verifier Network

 The verifier network connsists of a group of registered verifiers.
-They will be randomly chosen to fulfill the verification tasks.
-In the future, they may have different probabilities to be chosen depending on their performance or reputation.
+They will be **randomly chosen** to fulfill the verification tasks.
+In the future, they may have different probabilities to be chosen depending on their performance.

 A research poc can be found: [verifier network design document](../15-por-verifier-network/README.md) and [poc code](../15-por-verifier-network/js-poc)